kalynstricklin/wireshark-plugin/README.md

 ## AI-Enhanced Wireshark Plugin for Encrypted Network Traffic Analysis

-This Wireshark plugin utilizes AI and machine learning techniques to anaylyze and detect suspicous patterns on encrytped network traffic.
+This Wireshark plugin utilizes AI and machine learning techniques to analyze and detect suspicous patterns on encrypted network traffic.

 ## Features